 Statistics Under Pressure: informing decision-making at pace

+For statisticians working under pressure, it can be challenging to judge when imperfect data is good enough to inform decisions, and which trade-offs can appropriately be made.
 The Covid-19 pandemic highlighted the importance of data being used to inform decision-making at pace.
-For statisticians working under pressure, it can be challenging to judge when imperfect data is good enough to inform decisions, and which trade-offs can appropriately be made.

 This project aims to foster an environment in which statistics, data and modelling that are good enough to inform time-pressured decisions can be used with confidence, especially in cases where the data is not perfect and decisions might otherwise be made in the absence of data.